adelino-masioli/gostack-gobarber-backend/README.md

 **RN**

-- O link enviado por email para resetar senha, deve expirar em 2h
+- The link sent by email to reset password, must expire in 2h
-- O usuário precisa confirmar a nova senha ao resetar a antiga
+- The user needs to confirm the new password when resetting the old one

 #Profile update
 **RF**